The decay contribution to the parity-odd fragmentation functions: Introduction

-In the decomposition of fragmentation functions, parity conservation is employed to constrain possible structures.
+In the decomposition of fragmentation functions, parity conservation is usually employed to constrain possible structures.
 We use the leading twist decomposition as an example to illustrate this point.
 In the collinear factorization, we can only define three prompt fragmentation functions for the spin-$1/2$ hadron production, namely the unpolarized fragmentation function, the longitudinal spin transfer, and the transverse spin transfer.
 The unpolarized fragmentation function, usually denoted as $D_{1}$, represents the number density of producing unpolarized hadrons from unpolarized quarks.
 The longitudinal/transverse spin transfer ($G_{1L}$/$H_{1T}$) is the number density of producing longitudinally/transversely polarized hadrons from longitudinally/transversely polarized quarks.
-The other combinations like $\tilde D_{1L}$ which represents the number density of producing longitudinally polarized hadrons from unpolarized quarks and $\tilde G_{1}$ which represents that of producing unpolarized hadrons from longitudinally polarized quarks are discarded since they break parity symmetry.
+The other combinations like $D_{1L}^{\rm PV}$ which represents the number density of producing longitudinally polarized hadrons from unpolarized quarks and $G_{1}^{\rm PV}$ which represents that of producing unpolarized hadrons from longitudinally polarized quarks are exact zero since they break parity symmetry.
+Once the QCD $\theta$-vacuum is taken into account, the onset of parity violation leads to non-zero contributions to the P-odd fragmentation functions.
+The experimental measurements of P-odd fragmentation functions can be utilized to constrain the tiny $\theta$-parameter.

-A pioneer work~\cite{Kang:2010qx} argued that QCD can break the local CP-symmetry through the $\theta$-vacuum.
-As a consequence, P-odd fragmentation functions can be introduced.
-The experimental measurements of these functions can be utilized as a probe to the $\theta$ parameter.
-Further studies of P-odd fragmentation functions are also presented in Refs.~\cite{Yang:2019rrn, Yang:2019gdr}.
-In this paper, we demonstrate that P-odd fragmentation functions can also arise from the weak decay of heavier hadrons.
-We present our numerical estimates of these parity-odd fragmentation functions and predict corresponding observables.
-The numerical results show that a rigorous treatment of the decay contribution is indeed needed to make a precise extraction of fragmentation functions or to probe the QCD $\theta$-vacuum.
-In the context of parton distribution functions, the P-odd effect has also been extensively investigated in Refs.~\cite{Yang:2019hxu, Bacchetta:2023hlw}
+Besides the QCD $\theta$-term (denoted bellow as the strong-parity-violating term), the weak interaction also breaks the parity conservation.
+Although the hadronization process is dominated by the strong interaction, the weak interaction can also contribute through the decay channels.
+The decay contribution is usually not excluded in the experimental measurements (see e.g.,~\cite{ALEPH:1996oew, OPAL:1997oem}).
+Therefore, in addition to the prompt hadron production in the hadronization process, the decay of heavier hadrons can also contribute to the total production of the final state hadrons.
+Besides modifying the production rate of hadrons, weak decays also contribute to the P-odd fragmentation functions.
+To acquire a precise constraint on the tiny $\theta$-parameter by measuring P-odd fragmentation functions, we must understand the weak decay contribution part first.
+This is the main goal of our study.